 With these four tests, you should be able to correctly assume whether a noun can take する or not.
-Always consult a dictionary for assurance, though.
-Influence from your native language(s) may make you accidentally say things like 独立になる, which should be 独立する (to become independent).
+Beware of influence from your native language(s) that may make you accidentally say things like 独立になる, which should be 独立する (to become independent).
 Independence like marriage presumably lasts for some time. 独立 along with 結婚, 安心, etc. pass Test 3 and thus have する verbs.
-If a noun fails this test, ～になる, ～にする, or either or might be used.
+If a noun fails this test, ～になる, ～にする, or both might be used instead.

 As final examples, consider 瀕死 (to become moribund) and 中毒 (intoxication/poisoning). 瀕死する fails all tests.
 When verbal, you say 瀕死になる, as expected.
 Both 瀕死 and 中毒 don't make sense with “temporary”.
 They describe things that simply happen/come to be.
 It would be weird to say that something was moribund for several days or someone was intoxicated for two hours.

 Word Note: 中毒する does exist in the transitive sense of “to poison”, which then passes Test 4.

 Particle Note: The particle used before the する verb is determined by the semantics of the verb phrase itself.
 This is not the topic of this lesson.
 The topic of this lesson is what sort of nouns become する verbs and which ones need を.

 For instance, を敬礼する is ungrammatical because the する verb 敬礼する means "to salute", and because you "salute to something", you use the particle に with it.
 Though not using "to" is alright in English, this is not English, so you are going to have to consider how 敬礼する is used and not assume it's like its English equivalents.